fix

 Since we’re talking about biometrics in cybersecurity, let’s see how it impacts cybersecurity.

 The use of biometric authentication has increased vastly in recent years.
 Biometric authentication is not just limited to getting into a highly secure room anymore.
-From getting into a server room or unlocking a safe, to simple daily use-cases such as attendance and unlocking your phone, the use of biometric authentication has spread across applications.
+From getting into a server room or unlocking a safe, to simple daily use cases such as attendance and unlocking your phone, the use of biometric authentication has spread across applications.

 Depending on the use case and criticality, some systems use biometrics as one of the ways of authentication, and other systems use it as mandatory.
 Either way, biometrics has made security better.
 Most businesses go with the latter because it needs something you know/have (passwords, authentication devices) and something you are (biometrics) for authentication.
 This adds another layer of security and ensures the stern identification of an individual.
 As a result, it limits breaches.
 For example, some highly secure server rooms use facial recognition and a password to be able to enter the room.